Prisoners' Round (after Gustave Doré): Background

+Creation and interpretation

+Although the original was created by Gustave Doré, Van Gogh worked on The Prisoners' Round from a more distinct woodblock reproduction by Héliodore Pisan, from a Dutch magazine, De Katholieke Illustratie (6 (1872–1873), no. 45, p.
+357).

 The painting depicts a group of prisoners walking in a circle around a claustrophobic prison yard, surrounded by brick walls with a few small arched windows high up.
 The prisoners are parading past detectives so they would remember the criminal's faces.
 The work is dominated by depressing tones of blue and green in the shadowy depths of the yard, with splashes of red on the better lit bricks above, and two small white butterflies higher up.
 One prisoner at the front of the group, without a cap, whose features may resemble Vincent's, has turned his head to look out at the viewer.
 The scene recalls Van Gogh's own detention, and his psychological isolation.

+The scene also recalls Oscar Wilde’s poem The Ballad of Reading Gaol, which includes the lines: “I walked, with other souls in pain / Within another ring / And was wondering if the man had done / A great or little thing.”
+The endless circular walk of the prisoners similarly highlights how trapped they are.

 Van Gogh wrote to his brother Theo that he found it difficult to execute this work and his painting of Men Drinking (after Honoré Daumier).

+Legacy

-Just a few months later, Van Gogh shot himself in July 1890, and this was one of the works displayed around his coffin before his funeral. Émile Bernard wrote of "Convicts walking in a circle surrounded by high prison walls, a canvas inspired by Doré of a terrifying ferocity and which is also symbolic of his end.
+Just a few months after completing the work, Van Gogh shot himself in July 1890.
+The Prisoners' Round was one of the works displayed around his coffin before his funeral. Émile Bernard wrote of "Convicts walking in a circle surrounded by high prison walls, a canvas inspired by Doré of a terrifying ferocity and which is also symbolic of his end.
 Wasn't life like that for him, a high prison like this with such high walls – so high ... and these people walking endlessly round this pit, weren't they the poor artists, the poor damned souls walking past under the whip of Destiny?"

 On the death of Theo van Gogh in January 1891, the painting was inherited by his wife Johanna van Gogh-Bonger.
 It passed through the ownership of Willy Gretor, Maurice Fabre and Alexandre Berthier, 3rd Prince of Wagram.
 It was held in Russia by Ivan Morozov by 1909.
 His collection was nationalised by the Soviet government and became part of the State Museum of New Western Art in Moscow.
 The painting moved to the newly created Pushkin Museum in 1948.

 The painting served as the inspiration for a scene in the prison of Stanley Kubrick's 1971 film A Clockwork Orange.